モロッコ

 • Breakfast

-• Private car transfer You will be picked up at the hotel and driven to Dades.
+• Private car transfer We will pick you up at the hotel and head to Dades.

 • Morocco - Todra Gorge

-• Todgha Gorge Explore the 300-meter (984-foot) deep Todgha Gorge, or relax in the cool shallow waters of the Todgha River.
+• Todgha Gorge You will arrive at the Todgha Gorge, which is 300 meters (984 feet) deep.
+Explore the gorge or enjoy some relaxing time in the cool shallow waters of the Todgha River.
 [English Guide]

 You will pass through the "Valley of a Thousand Kasbahs."
-This area is dotted with many kasbahs (fortified houses); many are in ruins, while some are still inhabited by local families.
-Along the way you may encounter nomads tending their livestock.
+This area contains many kasbahs (fortified houses); many are in ruins, but some are still used as homes by local families.
+Along the way you may encounter nomadic people herding livestock.

 • Morocco - Dadas